Tigecycline/lab_rotation/README.md

 - scipy

+## Running the demo notebook

+In this notebook, we perform a simulation study to test the performance of SCITE_RNA to infer a true tree from read counts.
+Specifically, we generate a true tree, convert it to read counts and then analyze our ability to infer the true tree from the read counts.

+The workflow contains the following parts:

+1. Simulate a random cell lineage tree, representing the true tree.

+2. Generate random read counts from the true tree.

+3. Using the reads, call mutations and subsequently filter these by selecting loci considered to be mutated.

+4. In these loci, calculate the likelihood for each cell to be mutated or not mutated

+5. Perform tree inference.
+The output is the inferred tree.

+6. Calculate the distance between the true tree and the inferred tree

+## Compare SCITE_RNA with Dendro

 ## How to Use the Data Generator

 There is a data generator class that uses the same model to generate random data.